thoughtbot/shoulda-matchers/README.md

 Test::Unit- and RSpec-compatible one-liners that test common Rails functionality.
 These tests would otherwise be much longer, more complex, and error-prone.

-Refer to the [shoulda](https://github.com/thoughtbot/shoulda) gem if you want to know more about using shoulda with Test::Unit.
+Refer to the [shoulda-context](https://github.com/thoughtbot/shoulda-context) gem if you want to know more about using shoulda with Test::Unit.

-Please report bugs on the [shoulda issue tracker](https://github.com/thoughtbot/shoulda/issues).

 ## ActiveRecord Matchers